FeatureBaseDB/tools/imagine/README.md

   generated values, for mutex or BSI fields.
 * `batchSize`: Size of import batches (overrides, but defaults to, batch's batchSize).
+* `stamp`: Controls timestamp behavior.
+One of "none", "random", "increasing".
+* `stampRange`: A duration over which to spread timestamps when generating them.
+* `stampStart`: A specific time to start timestamps at.
+Defaults to current time minus stamp range.

 ## Data Generation